ktmud/perfect-code/content/landing/code.md

 1. `booking` is modules only validate within Booking.com context, like tracking, translation, client side HTMLTemplate, env variable management, experiment setup, and how do we initialize things.
 `essentials` are more generic things, which are often replaceable with community solutions.
 2. `~username` are modules not mature enough for sharing.
 Should be moved into `bui` when stable.
-3. Things in `_modules` will not concat into one file.
+3. Things in `\_modules` will not be concated into one file.
 You must inline/include them.

 ## Modules